What Can Learned Intrinsic Rewards Capture?: Related Work

-\cutparagraphup \paragraph{Rewards Learned from Data} There have been a few attempts to learn useful intrinsic rewards from data.
-The optimal reward framework~\citep{singh2009rewards} proposed to learn an optimal reward function that allows agents to solve a distribution of tasks quickly using random search.
-We revisit this problem in this paper and propose a more scalable gradient-based approach.
-Although there have been follow-up works~\citep{sorg2010reward,guo2016deep} that use a gradient-based method, they consider a non-parameteric policy using Monte-Carlo Tree Search (MCTS).
+\cutparagraphup \paragraph{Rewards Learned from Experience} There have been a few attempts to learn useful intrinsic rewards from data. \citet{singh2009rewards} introduced the Optimal Reward Framework which aims to find a good reward function that allows agents to solve a distribution of tasks using exhaustive search.
+The empirical study only showed simple intrinsic reward functions such as preference over certain objects due to the inefficient exhaustive search method employed.
+Although there have been follow-up works~\citep{sorg2010reward,guo2016deep} that use a gradient-based method, they consider a non-parameteric policy using Monte-Carlo Tree Search.
 Our work is closely related to LIRPG~\citep{zheng2018learning} which proposed a meta-gradient method to learn intrinsic rewards.
 However, LIRPG considers a single task in a single lifetime with a myopic episode return objective, which is limited in that it does not allow exploration across episodes or generalisation to different agents.
+In contrast, our approach takes into account both the long-term effect of intrinsic rewards on the learning dynamics and the lifetime history of the agent.
+We show this is crucial for capturing long-term knowledge, such as seeking for novel states across episodes, which is not achieved in previous work.
+Finally, unlike AGILE~\citep{bahdanau2018learning} which showed that a learned reward function can generalise to unseen instructions in instruction-following RL problems, our work shows new and interesting kind of generalisation: to new agent-environment interfaces and algorithms.

-\cutparagraphup \paragraph{Meta-learning for Exploration} Meta-learning~\citep{schmidhuber1996simple, thrun1998learning} has recently received considerable attention in RL.
+\cutparagraphup \paragraph{Meta-learning for Exploration and Task Adaptation} Meta-learning~\citep{schmidhuber1996simple, thrun1998learning} has recently received considerable attention in RL.
 Recent advances include few-shot adaptation~\citep{finn2017model}, few-shot imitation ~\citep{finn2017one,duan2017one}, model adaptation~\citep{clavera2018learning}, and inverse RL~\citep{xu2019learning}.
-In particular, our work is closely related to the prior work on meta-learning good exploration strategies~\citep{Wang2016LearningTR,duan2016rl,stadie2018importance,xu2018learning} in that both perform temporal credit assignment across episode boundaries by maximising rewards accumulated beyond an episode.
-Unlike the prior work that aims to learn an exploratory policy, our framework indirectly drives exploration via a reward function which can be reused by different learning agents as we show in this paper (Section~\ref{sec:generalisation}).
+In particular, our work is related to the prior work on meta-learning good exploration strategies~\citep{Wang2016LearningTR,duan2016rl,stadie2018importance,xu2018learning} in that both perform temporal credit assignment across episode boundaries by maximising rewards accumulated beyond an episode.
+Unlike the prior work that aims to directly transfer an exploratory policy, our framework indirectly drives exploration via a reward function which can be reused by different learning agents.